Make-School-Courses/SPD-2.1-Industry-Collaboration-Project/README.md

 **DUE DATE: Thursday, September 5**

 For your project, you will need to conduct user interviews, craft user journeys, build out wireframes, and construct ERDs to provide an origin story and starting point for your project.
-You will also be adding all of these to your product requirements document (PRD), which you will be sharing with your industry partner.
+You will also be adding some of these to your product requirements document (PRD), which you will be sharing with your industry partner.

-**Evaluation:** You will be evaluated on this assignment using the [same rubric used in SPD 1.3](https://github.com/Make-School-Courses/SPD-1.3-Team-Software-Project/blob/master/Assignments/01-interviews-journeys-wireframes.md).
+**Evaluation:** You will be evaluated on this assignment using the [following rubric](https://docs.google.com/document/d/1-Cty_tXziOV1UHQqG1ngRK3Uft8NorXqjWeOC6eIYcc/edit#).
+You must get at least half of the points in the above rubric to pass the assignment.

 ### Product Requirements Document (PRD)